openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## mdoc (ISO/IEC 18013 and ISO/IEC 23220)

-ISO/IEC 18013-5:2021 defines a mobile driving license (mDL) Credential in the mobile document (mdoc) format.
-Although ISO/IEC 18013-5:2021 is specific to mobile driving licenses (mDLs), the Credential format can be utilized with any type of Credential (or mdoc document types).
-The ISO/IEC 23220 series has extracted components from ISO/IEC 18013-5:2021 and ISO/IEC TS 18013-7 that are common across document types to facilitate the profiling of the specification for other document types.
-The core data structures are shared between ISO/IEC 18013-5:2021 and ISO/IEC 23220, which are encoded in CBOR and secured using COSE_Sign1.
+ISO/IEC 18013-5:2021 [@ISO.18013-5] defines a mobile driving license (mDL) Credential in the mobile document (mdoc) format.
+Although ISO/IEC 18013-5:2021 [@ISO.18013-5] is specific to mobile driving licenses (mDLs), the Credential format can be utilized with any type of Credential (or mdoc document types).
+The ISO/IEC 23220 series has extracted components from ISO/IEC 18013-5:2021 [@ISO.18013-5] and ISO/IEC TS 18013-7 [@ISO.18013-7] that are common across document types to facilitate the profiling of the specification for other document types.
+The core data structures are shared between ISO/IEC 18013-5:2021 [@ISO.18013-5], ISO/IEC 23220-2 [@ISO.23220-2], ISO/IEC 23220-4 [@ISO.23220-4] which are encoded in CBOR and secured using COSE_Sign1.

 The Credential format identifier for Credentials in the mdoc format is `mso_mdoc`.

-ISO/IEC TS 18013-7 Annex B and ISO/IEC 23220-4 Annex C define a profile of OID4VP for requesting and presenting Credentials in the mdoc format.
+ISO/IEC TS 18013-7 Annex B [@ISO.18013-7] and ISO/IEC 23220-4 [@ISO.23220-4] Annex C define a profile of OID4VP for requesting and presenting Credentials in the mdoc format.

 The profile includes the following elements: